-For the past 76 Years Noble Soil and Water Conservation District has been having their annual meeting and dinner.
-This year the annual meeting and banquet, along with the election of two supervisors, will be held on October 18th, at the Noble County Community Center.
-The evening will feature the election of two supervisors from 5:30pm until 6:30pm.
+For the past 77 Years Noble Soil and Water Conservation District has been having their annual meeting and dinner.
+This year the annual meeting and banquet, along with the election of one District Supervisor, will be held on October 17th, at the Noble County Community Center.
+The evening will start with the voting of one supervisors from 5:30pm until 6:30pm.
 Followed by a catered, baked steak, dinner provided by Donna Yonker, at 6:30pm.
-After dinner, DJ Hill, an educator with the Wilds, will have a short presentation.
+After dinner, Tim Derickson, Ohio Department of Agriculture, Assistant Director, will hold a short presentation.
 We will also present the Noble SWCD “Cooperator of the Year” award, and “Friend of Conservation” award.
-The evening will conclude with door prizes donated from local businesses.
+The evening will conclude with election results and door prizes donated from local businesses.

 This event is open to the public and everyone is invited to attend.
 Ticket cost is $10.00 for adults, and tickets are free to children 12 and younger.
 For tickets, contact the Noble SWCD office at 740-732-4318, or stop by the office located at 46049 Marietta Road, Caldwell.
-You can also contact any of the current SWCD board members, Travis Snyder, Richard Gessel, Don Archer, Sam Schneeberger, or Skyler King for tickets.
-Ticket sales will end Friday, October 12, 2018.
+You can also contact any of the current SWCD board members, Richard Gessel, Don Archer, Sam Schneeberger, Levi Fogle, or Skyler King for tickets.
+Ticket sales will end Friday, October 11th, 2019.

-There are three ways an eligible voter can cast a ballot: (1) at the SWCD annual meeting/election event, which will take place on October 18, 2018, from 5:30 pm until 6:30 pm at the Noble County Community Center; (2) at the SWCD office from September 27, 2018 until 12:00 pm on October 12, 2018; or (3) vote absentee by requesting the proper absentee request forms from the Noble SWCD office at the 46049 Marietta Road, Caldwell, OH 43724.
-All Absentee ballots must be received by 12:00 p.m.
-October 18th, 2018, in order to be eligible for election.
+There are three ways an eligible voter can cast a ballot: (1) at the SWCD annual meeting/election event, which will take place on October 17, 2019, from 5:30 pm until 6:30 pm at the Noble County Community Center; (2) at the SWCD office from September 26th, 2019 until 11:00 am on October 17, 2019; or (3) vote absentee by requesting the proper absentee request forms from the Noble SWCD office at the 46049 Marietta Road, Caldwell, OH 43724.
+All Absentee ballots must be post marked by October 11th, 2019, in order to be eligible for election.
 An eligible voter is considered to be a resident or landowner, firm, and corporation that owns or occupy land in the Noble Soil and Water Conservation District.
 The voter must be 18-years of age and older to vote for a Supervisor.
 A non-resident landowner, firm, or corporation must provide an affidavit of eligibility, which includes designation of a voting representative, prior to casting a ballot.

 Upcoming Hunter Education Course at the Noble Soil and Water Office are usually offered in the spring one weekend prior to youth turkey season.
 And in the fall one week prior to youth deer season.
 Classes are on a Saturday from 9:00 am until 4:00 pm and Sunday from 12:00 pm until 4:00 pm.
 Students must complete all 10 hours and take 100 question test and pass with a 70% or greater score.
 You can register by calling 1-800-WILDLIFE or www.wildlife.ohiodnr.gov.
 General questions you can call Dave Schott at 740-732-4318 or Levi Arnold at 740-489-5276.